 • Moisture Barrier: HDPE has extremely low moisture absorption, effectively acting as a waterproof barrier.

-3. Thermal Properties
+Thermal Properties and Temperature Range

 HDPE performs reliably across a broad temperature spectrum.